The Election Of 2016 Is Nowhere Near Over, And Still Pulling Americans Apart

 A plea for support

 On Wednesday, House lawmakers defeated what had been called a "compromise bill" on immigration.
-It did represent a compromise between the parties but between the rival factions of the House Republican majority.
-It tried to address the contentious issues of family separation, legal status for "dreamers" (brought to the U.S. illegally as minors) and the president's border wall all at once.
+It did not represent a compromise between the parties but between the rival factions of the House Republican majority.
+It tried to address the contentious issues of family separation, legal status for DREAMers (brought to the U.S. illegally as minors) and the president's border wall all at once.

 Politics